tinify/iMessage-Panda-sticker/README.md

 ## Adding an animated PNG to your Sticker Pack

 Your project is empty after creation.
-If you already have an animated PNG, you can drag and drop it to the sticker pack under *Stickers.xcstickers* > *Sticker Pack*.
+If you already have an animated PNG (APNG), you can drag and drop it to the sticker pack under *Stickers.xcstickers* > *Sticker Pack*.